NeuroTechX/ntx_slack_archive/_montreal.md

  >Hey liam_c .
 We meet every Thursday at District 3 (1250 Guy Street) at 6:30.
 You could always drop by and talk with us.

+9/19/2017 3:40 PM

+ **sydneyneurotechx** :

+ >On that note <!channel> who can show up this Thursday?
+I won't be available unfortunately as I have a deadline for Saturday.
+Who will be there?